 Printable Recipe Card

-Lavender Sugar Cookies With Earl Grey Glaze
+Lavender Sugar Cookies

-Equipment
+Special Equipment

-- measuring cups and spoons or digital kitchen scale
+- Measuring cups and spoons or digital kitchen scale

-- mortar and pestle or small capacity food processor
+- Mortar and pestle or small capacity food processor

-- small-medium mixing bowl
+- Large mixing bowl

-- rubber spatula or wooden spoon
+- Rubber spatula or wooden spoon

 - 2-inch (5-cm) round cookie cutter or other cookie cutters (see notes)